zeh/random-art-generator/README.md

 Check the [releases](https://github.com/zeh/random-art-generator/releases) page to download the latest stable executables.
 Each package contains a single command-line executable ("rag") that can be used.

 Alternatively, check the [beta build actions](https://github.com/zeh/random-art-generator/actions?query=workflow%3A%22Beta+release%22+is%3Asuccess), click any of the builds, and download the executable file built for your system.
-New beta builds are made on every merge to the `dev` branch.
+New beta builds are made on every merge to the `main` branch.

 ## Running Random Art Generator